Revised February 2018

 - Justification for the quantity needed.
 If the request is related to a previously submitted protocol, provide a reference to this protocol and a brief statement of progress along with references to resulting publications.

 - A timeline indicating approximately when and what quantities of NRC shipments are needed over the duration of the protocol.

 - Statement of commitment that NIDA will be acknowledged in research publications using the NIDA-supplied cigarettes.

 4. For Clinical Research Projects Involving Human Subjects

 - Investigational Tobacco Product (ITP) application information including: A copy of FDA letter (Advice/Information Request) in response to your ITP application.
-(NOTE: Suggested guidelines for submitting an Investigational Tobacco Product Application (ITPA) to FDA/CTP are given separately.
-For more information, please visit here.
+(NOTE: Suggested guidelines for submitting an Investigational Tobacco Product Application (ITPA) to FDA/CTP(PDF, 983KB) are given separately.

 - A copy of your Institutional Review Board (IRB) approval letter

 - A copy of your Data Safety and Monitoring Plan